 Breakfast: Inn buffet.

-Morning: Our final morning will consist of two lectures related to the program theme at the inn.
-The first of which will be given by the Roycroft Master.
-The second, accompanied by a slide presentation, will be given by the town historian and Director of the Aurora Historical Society.
+Morning: Our last lecture will be accompanied by a slide show presentation, and will be given by the town historian and Director of the Aurora Historical Society.

 Lunch: At the Roycroft Inn.
 Share your favorite experiences with new Road Scholar Friends.
 This concludes our program.
 We hope you enjoy all your Road Scholar learning adventures and we look forward to having you on rewarding programs in the future.
 We encourage you to join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!